bnajafi/PyEIS/README.rst

 Plots are generated with matplotlib and console outputs of the results are put together with PrettyTables.

 The documentation is 80% completed and the code is still under active development.
 However, great care is taken in avoiding backward incompatibilities.
+The module is implemented using a procedural programming style.

 How to install
 ==============
 Download the zip or tarball file and extract it locally.
 Install the package by using the setup.py file.
+It works with Python 2 and 3.

 .. code-block:: python